A 60 second intro to Telstra Prepaid

 Telstra prepaid – comparing within Telstra’s prepaid range

-Telstra have 4 sets of prepaid plans: Prepaid Plus, Long Life, Simplicity and Beyond Talk.
+Telstra have 4 sets of prepaid plans: Prepaid Extra, Long Life, Simplicity and Day2Day.

 Above, Telstra Prepaid Plus offers more minutes than any other of Telstra’s plans at a $30 limit.
 It is fair to say that this is not an entirely apples with apples comparison.
 Recharge expiry differs by plan.
 Specifically, the Simplicity plan has a 60 day expiry and the Long Life plan 6 months.
-However, unless you have a very unusual need to make a very small number of voice calls over a very long time, the Prepaid Plus plan is almost certainly going to be right for you.
+However, unless you have a very unusual need to make a very small number of voice calls over a very long time, these Telstra Prepaid Extra plans is almost certainly going to be right for you.

 Telstra Prepaid Simplicity